Cicurinidae: Phylogeny

 A 2023 molecular phylogenetic study of the 'marronoid' group of initially nine spider families led to a changed circumscription of some of the families, including two resurrected or new families, Cicurinidae and Macrobunidae.
 The relationships in the study's maximum likelihood summary tree are shown below.
 Two genera included in the study, Brommella and Cicurina, were found to form a monophyletic group, distinct from other families, and were placed in the Cicurinidae.
 (Chorizomma was later included on morphological grounds.)

 Genera

-As of October 2025, this family includes four genera:
+As of January 2026, this family includes four genera and 183 species: